jacklinke/htmx-talk-2021/README.md

 # Server-Side is Dead!
 Long Live Server-Side (+ HTMX)

 This repository contains the example code and slides for the talk "Server-Side is Dead!
-Long Live Server-Side (+ HTMX)", to be given at DjangoCon US 2021
+Long Live Server-Side (+ HTMX)", given at DjangoCon US 2021 and then (modified) for Code Code Code in December of 2021.

-If you're seeing this and it is not yet October 22, 2021, I encourage you to [register for DjangoCon US 2021](https://2021.djangocon.us/) now.

 ## Contents